I sat in a Garden of Eden—

 Hear not the sound of the Emmanuel Bell.

-I sat in England’s garden in the County of Kent and was inspired to write these words.
+Watching men and women happily tending to their allotments in the Garden County of Kent I was inspired to write these words.

 Cathy Brennan.
 July 2018.